sgurlt/lauftreff-tgnaurod.de/www/sites/all/modules/pdf_reader/README.txt

 To use pdf_reader module add a field to a content type, it can be either a File field or a Text field.

-Edit display settings for that field and select Widget type: PDF Reader.
+Edit display settings for that field and select Format: PDF Reader.

 Edit settings to your taste.